DexMV: Imitation Learning for Dexterous Manipulation from Human Videos: Experiment

 \subsection{Experiments with Pour}

-The \emph{Pour} task involves a sequence of dexterous manipulations: reaching the mug, holding the mug, stably moving the mug, and pouring water into the container without squirting.
-We report our results in Figure~\ref{fig:pouring}.
-We observe that DAPG converges to a good policy with much fewer iterations: 27 $\%$ of the particles are poured into the container on average.
-Other imitation approaches only perform slightly better than pure RL.
-Without the demonstrations, pure RL will only have a very small chance to pour few particles into the container.
-Unlike \emph{Relocate}, state-action method DAPG performs much better than state-only method SOIL in this task.
-This is due to it is very challenging to learn a good inverse model with the existence of water particles in this task for state-only method SOIL.
-In contrast, although the contact force is not perfect for the action computed from analytical inverse dynamics function, it still boosts the performance for DAPG.
+The \emph{Pour} task involves a sequence of dexterous manipulations: reaching the mug, holding and stably moving the mug, and pouring water into the container.
+We benchmark four imitation learning algorithms in Figure~\ref{fig:pour_place} (a) and (b).
+We observe that DAPG converges to a good policy with much fewer iterations: $27.2\%$ of the particles are poured into the container on average.
+Without the demonstrations, pure RL will only have a very small chance to pour a few particles into the container.
+State-action method DAPG performs better than state-only method SOIL.
+It is challenging to learn inverse model with water particles in this task for SOIL, while the analytical inverse dynamics function still provides reasonable actions for DAPG.
+See our videos and website for visualization.

-\textbf{Visualization on naturalness.} We execute the policies and visualize a successful trial of DAPG and a relatively successful RL trial (which is rare) in Figure~\ref{fig:pouring_visualization}.
-We can obtain different results because the location of the mug is randomized.
-We show that DAPG learns to naturally hold the mug and pour the particles into the container.
-But the RL policy tries to utilize its wrist and the edge of the container to flip the mug for pouring, which rarely succeeds.
-These results emphasize the importance of learning from human demonstrations since learning an unexpected policy can be dangerous in real-world applications.